 Some of the stocks I buy are quite risky.
 They can and have gone to zero.
 Because of this, I try to aim for somewhere between 10 and 20 stocks in the portfolio.
-More than this and I can’t keep proper track of everyone.
+More than that and I can’t keep proper track of everything.
 Fewer than that and I start to get nervous that I’m putting too much money into too few, volatile names.
 Over the years, I’ve occasionally had friends looking for a hot tip.
 Until I learned my lesson, I would give them one.
 But picking one or two names from my list of holdings can be dangerous.
-With a diversified portfolio of 10-20 names, a complete wipe-out in one or two is not going to break the bank but if all you’ve bought is those one or two, the consequences could be disastrous.
+With a diversified portfolio of 10-20 names, a complete wipe-out in one or two is not going to break the bank, but if all you’ve bought is those one or two, the consequences could be disastrous.

 I consider all the stocks I buy to be value stocks of one flavour or another.
 But cheap can always get cheaper.
 Owning an undervalued stock is no protection, in the short term at least, against a falling market.
 When the tide goes out, everyone goes down with it.
 As well, my stock picks tend to be skewed towards the small cap end of the spectrum and these usually fall more in a major market rout than the bigger names.
 In the financial meltdown of 2008, my portfolio lost about 53% from peak to trough, pretty much in line with the drop in the overall small cap market.
 Owning a bunch of undervalued stocks offered me no protection then and it won’t next time either.
 You’ve been warned.

 When I look for new stocks to buy I’m looking for dollar bills that I can buy for 60 cents.
-That is, I’m looking for stocks whose share price would have to rise by 70% or more to get to my estimate of the company’s true worth.
+That is, I’m looking for stocks whose share prices would have to rise by 70% or more to get to my estimate of the company’s true worth.
 That gives me a lot of breathing room if things don’t turn out exactly as planned.
 I sell a stock when it reaches what I consider it’s fair value.
 If everything has gone according to plan, that means the stock price will have climbed 70% and I’ll make a tidy profit.
 Things rarely go according to plan.
 Sometimes they go much better and sometimes they go much worse.
 I’m constantly re-evaluating my estimate of a company’s fair value in light of new developments.
 If a stock drops 50% but my fair value estimate has only dropped by 20% then I’ll stay in for the ride.
 If a stock only drops by 10% but my fair value estimate has dropped even more, I may end up selling.
 It doesn’t matter one iota to me what price I bought a stock at.
 All that matters is how the current share price relates to my current estimate of fair value.
 This is a far less stressful way of approaching your investments than trying to base your decisions on arbitrary share price levels.

 I tend to end up holding my stocks for a year or two but I have no control over that.
 It takes however long it takes.
 I’ve owned some stocks for 5 years or more.
 Others I’ve sold after a few weeks.
 I sell when a stock hits my estimate of its fair value and when that happens is up to other investors.
 They need to see what I’ve seen and bid up the price of the stock to a more reasonable level.
 Sometimes that happens quickly and sometimes it happens very slowly.